gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 **Chart 1**

-1. Using `trades` table, add a series chart to the page and set following data settings:
+1. Using `transaction_by_year_region` view, add a series chart to the page and set following data settings:
     * Dimention: year
     * Data: SUM(value_mld_PLN) --> Trade Value (mld PLN)
             SUM(number_of_transactions) --> Num of transations